 One of the few thighs we know about COVID-19 is that it spreads through physical contact or touch.
 So, whenever you’re touching a common surface or a person, you are practically inviting the virus infection.
 So, try and avoid touching anyone or anything.

-Once COVID-19 reaches your body/skin on hands or anywhere else, the only way for it to enter inside the body is through your mouth, nose or eyes.
+Once COVID-19 reaches your body/skin on your hands or anywhere else, the only way for it to enter inside the body is through your mouth, nose or eyes.

 So, you should avoid touching your face, nose and eyes at any cost.
 Also, avoid physical contact with anyone and anything, as much as possible.